Frequently asked questions

 Can I use Sonos with wireless access points?

-To extend the range of your Sonos system we recommend a couple of different options.
-You can use BOOST, or you can connect another Sonos product directly to your router.
+Yes, but only in a BOOST Setup.
+To extend the range of your Sonos system you can use BOOST, or you can connect another Sonos product directly to your router.
 Either of these options will create a dedicated Sonos wireless network for your Sonos home sound system.

 What is the wireless range of the Sonos system?